rwegener2/sarp_lessons/README.md

 3. `snippets` - useful pieces of code that were written to support student project, but aren't always organized well or consistently commented
 4. `language_agnostic_content` - PDFs that were used to teach coding concepts broader than just sytnax

+## Environments

+The `environment.yml` file in the root directory builds an enviroment that can be used to execute the notebooks.
+There is not currently an environment.yml for building the docs, but one could be make by starting with the student environment.yml environment and then adding `conda install -c conda-forge jupyter-book`.
+You may also need to install some sphinx extensions.

 # Developer Notes
 ## Running the book
 `conda activate sarp_docs`